 Normally when it comes to budget accommodations, the options we can offer you are “just” decent.
 However, this amazing place changes the game completely!
 Not a hostel, but a budget hotel, La Palmita offers you amazing rooms for an incredibly low price.
 Some of the studios can accommodate up to 4 people at a time and act like dorms, but there are private suites as well.
 Each room is equipped with a strong AC, a private bathroom and a super comfy bed.
 If you feel like meeting new people, just head up to the rooftop and enjoy a chill evening in the hammock while making small talk with like-minded travellers!

-This cool hotel is similar to the hostel option we just presented.
+This is one of the coolest hotels in Tulum with a bit of hostel vibe thrown in.
 Meteora Stay & Coffeehouse Tulum doesn’t just offer charming private rooms, you can also opt to sleep in a shared room.
 If you need to watch your expenses, you’ll have a lot of different room options to choose from.
 No matter which one you choose, you can definitely enjoy the refreshing shared pool, a great common area and an amazing location in the heart of Tulum’s centre.
 The hotel offers breakfast too (but for an additional price) at the on-site restaurant.

 Things to See and Do in Pueblo